 - If an exchange bidder or an Ad Exchange buyer wins the Ad Manager unified auction, the buyer's creative is returned to the publisher.

-- If a Mediation yield partner wins the Ad Manager unified auction, a Mediation list, or "chain," is returned to the publisher that includes Mediation yield partners with a CPM higher than the highest Ad Exchange or Exchange Bidding yield partner bid.
+- If a Mediation yield partner wins the Ad Manager unified auction, a Mediation list, or "chain," is returned to the publisher that includes Mediation yield partners with a CPM higher than the highest Ad Exchange or Open Bidding yield partner bid.
 The publisher's mobile app will then call each partner in the list in order for a creative to display.
 Learn more about Mediation for mobile apps

-If the default CPM for a Mediation yield partner is defined as higher than the highest bid from an Exchange Bidding yield partner, the Mediation yield partner will have a first look to fill the impression with no guarantee they will return a bid at the default CPM price.
+If the default CPM for a Mediation yield partner is defined as higher than the highest bid from an Open Bidding yield partner, the Mediation yield partner will have a first look to fill the impression with no guarantee they will return a bid at the default CPM price.
 Ensure that your default CPM values for Mediation yield partners is set realistically to optimize competition.

 The real-time bids (RTB) from yield partners compete as part of dynamic allocation in a unified auction.
 The best Ad Manager line item rate, expected Mediation yields and exchange bids are compared at the same time and the top bid wins the auction.
 Ad Exchange and yield partners bid once for each impression.

 All participants in the unified auction, including Ad Exchange and third-party exchanges, compete equally for each impression on a net basis.
 Each exchange runs its own auction independently and then submits its bid into the unified auction.
-Third-party exchange bids do not set the floor price in Ad Exchange's auction.

-All payments are facilitated by Google and determined by each Exchange Bidding yield partner's impression delivery volume.
+All payments are facilitated by Google and determined by each Open Bidding yield partner's impression delivery volume.
 Payments are sent to the publisher and requested from the buyer within approximately 30 days of the end of the month.

 Buyers bidding through the Ad Exchange continue to pay according to the standard Ad Exchange auction model.
-When an Exchange Bidding yield group buyer wins the unified auction, the buyer pays the bid price.
+When an Open Bidding yield group buyer wins the unified auction, the buyer pays the bid price.